Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

 To illustrate this, Figure~\ref{fig:bruss-new}(f) plots the three cycles from Figure~\ref{fig:bruss-new}(b)-(d) in this coordinate system.
-In this ``Wasserstein space,'' $\mathscr{L}_{W}$ is equal to the perimeter of the minimal bounding box.
+In this space, the cycle's Wasserstein length $\wassLen$ is equal to the perimeter of the minimal bounding box.
 Comparing Figure~\ref{fig:bruss-new}(b)-(d) and (f), we see that larger $\kThree$ leads to shorter cycle times and smaller Wasserstein lengths.
-We plot the line width in Figure~\ref{fig:bruss-new}(f) proportionally to the time-averaged dynamical activity $\avgAct=\totAct/\Tcyc$, though it does not change significantly across these $\kThree$ values.